-- 21. The Order adopts rules that obligate voice service providers that use non-IP network technology to be able to provide the Commission, upon request, with documented proof that the provider is participating, either on its own or through a representative, as a member of a working group, industry standards group, or consortium that is working to develop a non-IP solution, or actively testing such a solution.86 Under this rule, a voice service provider satisfies its obligations if it participates through a third-party representative, such as a trade association of which it is a member or vendor.87 - 22.
-Section 4(b)(5)(C)(i) of the TRACED Act directs the Commission to require any voice service provider that has been granted an extension in compliance with the caller ID authentication implementation mandates to implement, during the time of the extension, "an appropriate robocall mitigation program to prevent unlawful robocalls from originating on the network of the provider."
-The Order requires voice service providers to file certifications documenting and describing their robocall mitigation programs.
-Specifically, the Order requires all voice service providers-not only those granted an extension-to certify on or before June 30, 2021, that their traffic is either signed with
+- 21. The Order adopts rules that obligate voice service providers that use non-IP network technology to be able to provide the Commission, upon request, with documented proof that the provider is participating, either on its own or through a representative, as a member of a working group or consortium that is working to develop a non-IP solution, or actively testing such a solution.87 - Section 4(b)(5)(C)(i) of the TRACED Act directs the Commission to require any voice service provider that has been granted an extension in compliance with the caller ID authentication implementation mandates to implement, during the time of the extension, "an appropriate robocall mitigation program to prevent unlawful robocalls from originating on the network of the provider."88 The Order requires voice service providers to file certifications documenting and describing their robocall mitigation programs,89 Specifically, the Order requires all voice service providers to certify on or before June 30, 2021, that their traffic is either signed with STIR/SHAKEN or subject to a robocall mitigation program that includes taking reasonable steps to avoid originating illegal robocall traffic, and committing to cooperating with law enforcement and the industry traceback consortium in investigating and stopping any illegal robocallers that it learns are using its service to originate calls.
+90 For those voice service providers that certify that some or all of their traffic is subject to a robocall mitigation program, the Order requires such voice service providers to detail in their certifications the specific "reasonable steps" that they have taken to avoid originating illegal robocall traffic.91 While only voice service providers with an extension will be obligated to implement a robocall mitigation program, the Order imposes the certification requirement on all voice service providers because doing so will help the Commission and others to hold all voice service providers accountable for the voice traffic they originate, and give the Commission and others a snapshot of the progress of STIR/SHAKEN implementation and the variety of robocall mitigation practices adopted by voice service providers.
+92 - 23.
+Voice service providers must file robocall mitigation certifications via a portal on the Commission's website that we will establish for this purpose.93 The Order also requires voice service providers filing certifications to provide the following identification information in the portal on the Commission's website: